 As shown on page 1 of Exhibit 5, the structure proposed by the applicant will be set back 25 feet from the bluff edge.
 While all above-grade development is consistent with the setback requirement, the applicant is proposing window wells within the 25' blufftop setback to provide natural light to the basement.
 The below-grade light wells will extend 4' into the setback.
-However, the 4' deep light wells will not serve as stabilization devices, nor will they be visible from the shoreline.
+The 4' deep light wells will not serve as stabilization devices, nor will they be visible from the shoreline.
 Also, the window wells are not habitable space.
-In this instance, the proposed light wells are not considered structural development.
-As such, they may be sited nearer the bluff than the proposed residence, which must conform to the 25-foot setback.
 Additionally, the applicant's geologist attests, "provided all unsuitable fill is removed beneath structural areas there should be not problems with having light wells.
-The light wells should have no adverse affect on the site, as long as adequate support and drainage is provided for these excavations.".
+The light wells should have no adverse affect on the site, as long as adequate support and drainage is provided for these excavations."
+Nonetheless, the light wells proposed on the bluffward side of the structure will be sited in an area that may be necessary for a future privacy buffer if a prescriptive rights claim is successful.
+(Public access will be discussed further in Section E.) Those on the canyon side will not affect potential public access.

 According to the geotechnical report, the 25-foot setback is appropriate to ensure long-term stability of the proposed development.
 No blufftop protective devices are proposed or anticipated.
 With implementation of proper drainage and erosion control measures, erosion of the blufftop will not adversely affect the subject property.
 In addition, the site is not subject to erosion from wave attack.
 As such, the proposed development is consistent with the geologic hazard policies of the Coastal Act.
-To ensure conformance with the project plans submitted, the Commission imposes Special Condition 2.
-Special Condition 2 requires conformance with the Conceptual Site Plan prepared by Jordan Architects, Inc. submitted July 13, 2001, which shows the residence and all hardscape features sited in conformance with the required blufftop setbacks.